SSpeights/PowerShellGuide/a-bunch-of-commands.md

 ## Create a .ps1 file

 Create a .ps1 file with a name like SystemInformationReporter.ps1.
+This is where the commands go.

 ## Grab your history

 If you created a get-history command list as described in chapter 5, open that up.
 Hopefully, you experimented long enough to create a series of commands that fit "get data \| process data \| output data" - maybe event a couple iterations of this pattern that outputs something useful for you.

-To get this information for one computer you can type the following commands at the PS-prompt:
+To get this information for your local computer you can type the following commands at the PS-prompt:

 * Get-WmiObject -Class Win32\_OperatingSystem -ComputerName . \| Select-Object -Property \[a-z\]\*
 * Get-WmiObject -Class Win32\_BIOS -ComputerName . \| Select-Object -Property \[a-z\]\*
 * Get-WmiObject -Class Win32\_Processor -ComputerName . \| Select-Object -Property \[a-z\]\*

 These cmdlets gets the desired information for this computer and sorts each property in ascending order.

 To get a list of these cmdlets, enter `Get-History` at the PS-prompt and copy the output